FlutterDevsTeam/flutter_libs_native/README.md

 **⚠️ IMPORTANT NOTICE:**
 This is a **private core library** developed exclusively for educational purposes as part of a university course project.
 It is not intended for public distribution or commercial use.

+In some cases you need to replace {user} with you current user name in all files.
+Example : {user} --> FlutterDevsTeam

 ## About This Project

 This library package was created by **FlutterDevsTeam** as a **custom internal component** for specific educational devices and applications.
 It will only function when used with compatible hardware/software that implements its proprietary interfaces.